Use this free CD calculator to find out how much interest is earned on a CD.

 However, there are cases when you can find 6-month CDs with yields that are similar to 9-month CD yields.
 If you want to be able to access your money sooner without penalty, shopping around for a 6-month CD with a similar yield makes sense.

 Because a 9-month CD is a shorter-term investment, you’re likely to get a lower yield with it than you would see with a 1-year CD rate.
 However, in some cases, the yield isn’t that much different.
-You might be able to get a yield that is 5 or 10 basis points higher with a 1-year CD, but that might not make a huge difference in how much interest you earn.
+You might be able to get a yield that is five or 10 basis points higher with a 1-year CD, but that might not make a huge difference in how much interest you earn.